gramener/gramex-guide/mlhandler/README.md

 - If the model class and `data` kwargs are not specified, MLHandler will do no training - which can be explicitly triggered at a later time, after supplying data and the algorithm (more on this below).
-- If the model path is not defined, the trained model will be saved under `$GRAMEXDATA/apps/mlhandler/`.
+- If the `config_dir` is not defined, the trained model and related configuration will be saved under `$GRAMEXDATA/apps/mlhandler/`.
 - Any of the remaining kwargs can be specified before training begins.